-What are your protein needs?
+What are your protein needs as a vegetarian?
 Its obvious that your body needs protein but how much is considered enough?
-The answer varies between individuals but in general men need more than women.
+The answer varies between individuals and in general men need more than women.

-A very rough estimate is fifty grams for adult women and sixty-three grams for men per day.
+In short, a very rough estimate is 50g for adult women and 63g for men per day.

 Pregnant women or those that are breastfeeding have greater protein needs than women who are not.
 Another easy rule of thumb is to use your personal weight as it is estimated that you need .75g per kilogram of body weight.
 If you are exercising a great deal, you may require more.